 Meditation.
 If you’re feeling overwhelmed, it might be because your brain is too busy processing things from the day.
 Try meditating for a few minutes before bed to clear your mind and relax your body.

 Yoga can help you sleep by calming both your mind and body.
-It also helps relieve stress and anxiety, which often contribute to insomnia when left unchecked for long periods of time—meaning you’ll get a better night’s sleep!
+It also helps feeling more calm, which often contribute to issues with sleeping when left unchecked for long periods of time—meaning you’ll get a better night’s sleep!

 Relaxation exercises like progressive muscle relaxation or guided imagery are exercises that will help reduce tension throughout your body while allowing you to focus on relaxing thoughts or visuals in order to fall asleep faster

 You might think that multitasking is the best way to get things done, but in fact, research shows it can actually lead to feeling tense and worried.
 The brain cannot focus on multiple things at once, so when you try to do it all (hello brain overload symptoms!), your brain will cycle between each task instead of working efficiently on just one thing at a time.